Tripp Gaylord

 Tripp Gaylord (born May 26, 1995) is an American professional stock car racing driver.
-He competes part-time in the ARCA Menards Series West, driving the No. 77 Toyota Camry for Performance P-1 Motorsports.
+He last competed part-time in the ARCA Menards Series West, driving the No. 77 Toyota Camry for Performance P-1 Motorsports.

 Racing career

 ARCA Menards Series West

 Gaylord made his ARCA Menards Series West debut in 2022 in the 2022 Salute to the Oil Industry NAPA Auto Parts 150 at Kern County Raceway Park for Performance P-1 Motorsports.

 Personal life

 Gaylord is the son of Scott Gaylord, a former race car driver in the NASCAR Cup Series.

 Motorsports career results

 ARCA Menards Series West

+(key) (Bold – Pole position awarded by qualifying time.
+Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)